On Information-Theoretic Measures of Predictive Uncertainty: Quantifying Predictive Uncertainty

 \subsection{Our Proposed Measure: Cross-Entropy between Selected and True Predictive Distribution}

 An effective measure of TU should be consistent with Eq.~\eqref{eq:entropy} and should incorporate EU.
-Considering this, we propose to measure predictive uncertainty with the cross-entropy between the predictive distributions of a selected predicting model and the true model.
-Let $p(y \mid \Bx, \cdot)$ be the predictive distribution of any selected model for some new input $\Bx$, which we will refer to as \emph{predicting model}.
+Given this, we propose to measure predictive uncertainty with the cross-entropy between the predictive distributions of a selected predicting model and the true model.
+Let $p(y \mid \Bx, \cdot)$ be the predictive distribution of any selected model for some new input $\Bx$, which we will refer to as the \emph{predicting model}.
 We will examine different cases for the predicting model later; for now, it suffices to consider it to be a specific model with parameters $\Bw$.
 The cross-entropy between the predictive distributions of the predicting model and the true model is given by

-If the predictive distribution of the predicting model is equal to the predictive distribution of the true model, the EU is zero by definition and Eq.~\eqref{eq:cross_entropy} simplifies to Eq.~\eqref{eq:entropy}.
+If the predictive distribution of the predicting model is equal to the predictive distribution of the true model, the EU is zero by definition of the KL-divergence and Eq.~\eqref{eq:cross_entropy} simplifies to Eq.~\eqref{eq:entropy}.
 Thus, as expected, if the parameters of the true model are known, the EU vanishes.
 Eq.~\eqref{eq:cross_entropy} is a fundamental, though generally intractable, measure of predictive uncertainty.
-To obtain tractable measures, assumptions about the predicting model and about how to approximate the true model are necessary.
+To obtain tractable measures, assumptions about the predicting model and about how to approximate the true predictive distribution are necessary.
 This gives rise to our framework, which we introduce in detail in Sec.~\ref{sec:framework}.
-Notably, the opposite order of arguments in Eq.~\eqref{eq:cross_entropy} leads to the same framework, but differs in the interpretation of AU and EU.
-Details on this alternative are given in Sec.~\ref{sec:apx:alternative_measure} in the appendix, our interpretation of AU and EU is as follows.
+Notably, the opposite order of the arguments in Eq.~\eqref{eq:cross_entropy} leads to the same framework but differs in the interpretation of AU and EU.
+However, we find that Eq.~\eqref{eq:cross_entropy} is more useful in practice, allowing to align the uncertainty measure to the predicting model.
+For details on the alternative measure see Apx.~\ref{sec:apx:alternative_measure}.